Skip to main content

 God's Hand, My Heart

 This blog is a follow-up on my previous post regarding pain and suffering.
-I realised after reading that it could be helpful to share a bit more on what I meant when I said several times that it was "hard".
-Encouraging, if nothing else, but to say, some other people may understand.
+I realised after reading that it could be helpful to share a bit more on what I meant when I said several times that life has been "hard".

 It's challenging for me to explain to someone else exactly what I'm feeling.
 Well, it was particularly when we were going through our deepest challenge, and even after.